 • Consider creating a new schedule according to your priorities and needs.
 This could include your future goals or plans to help motivate you.

 The suggestions offered often vary based on the individual's specific situation; everyone is different.
 Taking each day as it comes can help you get through challenges and hardships.
-Personal and professional setbacks are inevitable as everyone deals with the effects of the pandemic; however, setbacks can help you bounce back stronger—with a new perspective about what truly matters to you.
+Personal and professional setbacks are inevitable, but they can help you bounce back stronger—with a new perspective about what truly matters to you.

 More about this Topics